haampie/smm-bench/readme.md

 This benchmarks [libxsmm](https://github.com/hfp/libxsmm) vs [LoopVectorization.jl](https://github.com/JuliaSIMD/LoopVectorization.jl) for the batched matmul C = ∑ᵢ Aᵢ* Bᵢ where C is an accumulator of size m×n, all Aᵢ are m×k and all Bᵢ are k×n, and the sum runs over 10k batches.
+Both libxsmm and LoopVectorization.jl use column-major matrices.

 Instructions: